boxyhq/website/blog/2022-04-10-add-saml-sso-to-remix-app.md

 ## Authenticator

-Next, we need an `Authenticator` instance from `remix-auth`.
-Before we go any further, just a small primer on [remix-auth](https://github.com/sergiodxa/remix-auth#overview).
+Next, we need an `Authenticator` instance from `remix-auth`. `Authenticator` exposes the API for login and logout.
+Before we go any further, let's do a small primer on [remix-auth](https://github.com/sergiodxa/remix-auth#overview).

 > Remix Auth is a complete open-source authentication solution for Remix.run applications.
 > Heavily inspired by Passport.js, but completely rewrote it from scratch to work on top of the Web Fetch API.
 Remix Auth can be dropped in to any Remix-based application with minimal setup.